 I'm sorry, that's an understatement.

 There aren't really any words to fully describe just how random this series can get.
-The title itself, & the general idea of the title, is a jab at Sakigake!
+The title itself, & the general idea of the series, is a jab at Sakigake!
 Otokojuku, which itself was already a bit of a parody, and because of that the title was able to make stories about essentially anything.
 One story of the anime version revolved around classmate Mechazawa (who's a robot...
 But no one seems to really notice or care) humming a random song, but the main characters become obsessed with finding out what song it is.
 At the end of the story they never find out, but the actual song itself starts playing...
-A song that is played by the same man who plays the opening theme, "Jun" (he also does the ED to the first Kochikame movie).
+A song that is played by the same man who plays the opening theme, "Jun".
 The episode's focus on finding out what song it is make you start to want to find out yourself, and when the song itself finally starts playing it's stuck in your head forever.
 It's super short at only a little over two minutes, and has only one verse, but it's infectious guitar riff & Yoshida's folk-style singing just resonates with you, and the fact that it slowly fades away makes it sound like it's leaving your very mind.
 You don't want that!
 You want to keep listening to the song!

 *cue yourself humming the song, like Mechazawa*